stelcodes/nuzzle/README.md

 - `:uri`: the path of the webpage from the website's root, (ex `"/blog-posts/learning-clojure/"`)
 - `:render-content`: A function that renders the page's markup or returns `nil`.
 - `:id`: The key (vector of keywords) associated with the webpage map.
-- `:id->info`: A function that takes any `id` from the site config and returns the corresponding value.
+- `:id->info`: A function that takes any `id` from the site data and returns the corresponding value.

 ### Adding Index Pages
 Often you'll want to create index pages in static sites which serve as a page that links to other pages which share a common trait.
 For example, if you have webpages like `"/blog-posts/foo"` and `"/blog-posts/bar"`, you may want a webpage at `"/blog-posts"` that links to these pages.
 We'll call these subdirectory index pages.
 Another common pattern is associating tags with webpages and having tag index pages like `"/tags/clojure"` that links to all your webpages about Clojure.
 We'll call these tag index pages.
 Nuzzle adds both subdirectory and tag index pages automatically for all subdirectories and tags present in your site data.
 It's up to you whether to render them or not in your page rendering function.